quarcs-lab/public-website2/content/portfolio/all-publications.md

 Mendez, Carlos.
 2018.
 “Beta, Sigma and Distributional Convergence in Human Development?
 Evidence from the Metropolitan Regions of Bolivia.”
 Latin American Journal of Economic Development 30 (Nov): 87–115. [[Open publised version]](https://carlos-mendez.rbind.io/publication/20181106lajed/)

+Mendez, Carlos.
+2018.
+On the distribution dynamics of human development: Evidence from the metropolitan regions of Bolivia.
+Economics Bulletin, 38(4), 2467-2475. [[Open publised version]](https://ideas.repec.org/a/ebl/ecbull/eb-18-00452.html)